uri-library-data-services/iassist-preview/content/blog/session-d3-views-near-plug.md

 difficulties regarding getting data cleared for release by Eurostat statisticians.
 (Nope, not going near that last one in print.)

-Submitted by Pam  Baxter (the one behind the plant\....)
+Submitted by Pam  Baxter (the one behind the plant....)